all skills

 Two versions, don’t confuse them

-• protocol_version — the on-disk schema version, currently "1.0".
-It lives inside every checkpoint file and only changes when the file shape changes in a way the validator must know about.
-The validator (scripts/checkpoint.mjs) enforces it.
+• protocol_version — the on-disk schema version, currently "1.1".
+It lives inside every checkpoint file and only changes when the file shape grows in a way the validator must know about.
+The validator (scripts/checkpoint.mjs) enforces it and accepts both "1.0" and "1.1".

 • Skill release version — the version in this file’s YAML frontmatter.
-It tracks the evolution of the docs and tooling (the pm_refs extension, the doctor/next commands, etc.) and moves independently. oc-release-ops bumps it.
+It tracks the evolution of the docs and tooling (the pm_refs extension, the doctor/next commands, etc.) and moves independently, in lockstep with the rest of the catalog. oc-release-ops bumps it.

 Problem Statement